 Scrunch the two chains down to the starting knot of the base ribbon.
 Then continue pulling the base ribbon through the knots and scrunching the chains down until you’ve finished with the last set of knots.

 Traditionally, when you are all done, you twist the chains around the base ribbon so that the colors spiral around the entire lei.

 I told you that I’m an impatient crafter, plus I like the way the lei looks even without the colors being spiraled so I don’t usually do this step.
 I simply slide the bunched up lei around the base ribbon until it’s evenly distributed (about the same amount of puffiness all the way around).

 Once you’re done adjusting the lei along the base ribbon, tie the ends together and add a ribbon to the joined area to hide it and decorate the lei.

 One lei is for a graduate with red and white for the school colors.
 The other graduate has blue and green as her school colors.

-I’d love to see the leis you crochet or make with any technique.
+I’d love to see the crocheted graduation leis you make for your favorite graduate.